nitk-nest/NeST/docs/source/user/install.rst

 **Core dependencies** will be marked as bold and *Optional dependencies* will be marked in italics.

+You can skip all the following steps if you are using the docker image of NeST.

 1. Ensure **iproute2** suite is installed with your kernel